davidchesnut/sp-general-docs/docs/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-2013-workflo.md

-5. Navigate to the  **Grant permission to an app** page.
+5. Navigate to the **Grant permission to an app**page.
 This must be done by browsing to the appinv.aspx page of the site.

     Example: http://{hostname}/{the Site Collection}/_layouts/15/appinv.aspx.

-    > [!Note]
+    > [!NOTE]
 > The 'app' in this step refers to the Workflow app in general and not just a specific workflow.
 Individual workflows cannot be access controlled.
 When you enable app permissions you are enabling for all workflows within the Site Collection.

     For more information about setting up a workflow, see  [Blog article from Sympraxis Consulting: Looping Through Content in a SharePoint 2013 Site Workflow](http://sympmarc.com/2016/01/14/looping-through-content-in-a-sharepoint-2013-site-workflow-part-1-introduction)